 So, a strip expired for few days or months shouldn’t give the same results as one expired for few years.

-The bottom line is you never know if an expired strip will give you a right or wrong result.
+The bottom line is we never know if an expired strip will give us a right or wrong result.
 And, a wrong glucose reading can lead people to make a bad decision which in some cases can have serious, life-threatening consequences.

-Even though your test strips could have been stored properly and made out of high accurate enzymes, you can’t really know if they will give you an accurate reading.
+Even though our test strips could have been stored properly and made out of high accurate enzymes, we can’t really know if they will give us an accurate reading.

-Some experts say it’s fine to use them for a small period beyond their expiration date, but you must expect a possible inaccurate reading.
+Some experts say it’s fine to use them for a small period beyond their expiration date, but we must expect a possible inaccurate reading.

 Still, we don’t recommend you to use expired diabetes test strips.
 On the contrary, using current strips will give you accurate blood glucose reading, thus contributing to a proper diabetes management.